Black Rebel Motorcycle Club

 They're playing live on KEXP, so tune in RIGHT NOW if you're near a radio (or a computer).

 So far, so good!
-I started my day off with Natalie Portman's Shaved Head (SO LOVEY I WANT TO BITE THEIR HEADS!!) and Mono in VCF, while ChrisB caught the Trucks and Black Rebel Motorcycle Club.
+I started my day off with Natalie Portman's Shaved Head (SO LOVEY I WANT TO BITE THEIR HEADS!!) while ChrisB caught the Trucks and Black Rebel Motorcycle Club.

 It's rerun week for late night hosts this week, so we get to relive some of our favorites of the past few months.
 The landscape is littered with political (albeit interesting) candidates this week, but don't fear 'cause next week we're getting a couple of really exciting musical guests.